-Central to this project is the promotion of humanism and the policies associated with it, such as the adoption of a UBI.
-Everyone can take action on this, from contributing to a UBI trial to creating content under a Creative Commons license.
+Central to this project is the promotion of humanism and the policies associated with it, such as the adoption of UBI.
+Everyone can take action on this, from contributing to UBI trials to creating content under a Creative Commons license.

 We can also promote humanism by applying humanist values to our everyday decision-making.
 The starting point for this is to see ourselves as human first, with nationality, faith, gender and race all a distant second.
 I realize that this is easier for me as a white male living in the United States, but that removes nothing from the underlying values of humanism.
 I described some of these in the earlier chapter on humanism, but here is a more complete list.

-Solidarity: There are over 7 billion people living on a planet that does not easily support human life, in an otherwise inhospitable solar system.
+Solidarity: There are nearly 8 billion people living on a planet that does not easily support human life, in an otherwise inhospitable solar system.
 We need to support each other above all else, irrespective of such differences as gender, race or nationality.
 The big problems that humanity faces, such as the climate crisis, will impact all of us and require our combined effort.

 Diversity: We are all unique, and we should celebrate these differences.
 They are beautiful and a part of our humanity.

 Responsibility: Only humans have the power of knowledge, so we are responsible for other species.
 For example, we are responsible for whales rather than the other way round.